At a Glance

 Lifeboost is a gourmet coffee brand that sells all kinds of classic and flavored whole beans.
 But what’s the company all about, and most importantly, is the coffee any good?
 To find out, we sampled three of their most popular coffees and took a close look at the company.

 The verdict?
 Lifeboost’s coffee is pricey, but you get a lot in return.
 Even better, you can save 50% on your first order!
-This coffee is organic, single-origin, and shade-grown.
+This coffee is very clean, along with being organic, single-origin, and shade-grown.
 Even better, it’s very low acid, making it a good choice if you have a sensitive stomach.
 Unlike many low acid coffee brands, Lifeboost doesn’t sacrifice flavor or aromas.
 Plus, it’s an amazing coffee for cold brew.

 The packaging isn’t especially stylish (though you can request a burlap sack, and we’ve been told they’re releasing new designs soon).
 Still, if you have the budget, you won’t be disappointed by these flavorful beans.

 It’s also worth mentioning that this coffee comes in both whole-bean and pre-ground packages.